Increase your green footprint with quality sod.

 In addition, certain sod varieties need less water to thrive and reduce the demand on our water resources.

-In your quest to have the perfect lawn, there are a few things you can do to increase your green footprint by using fewer chemicals and simultaneously cultivate a beautiful yard:
+In your quest to have the perfect lawn, there are several things you can do to increase your green footprint by using fewer chemicals and simultaneously cultivate a beautiful yard.

 - Select high quality sod.
 Healthy, vigorous grass inherently resists weeds and pests, helping eliminate the need for herbicides and pesticides.

 - Maintaining the correct soil pH can play a significant role in weed control.
 Most turfgrass grows best at a neutral 5.5 to 6.5 pH, you can help your grass thrive and discourage weeds in the process—all without using a single chemical.

 - Use organic fertilizer rather than chemicals.